warpedwood/academic-website/_pages/about.md

 ### EN 🇬🇧

-My research focuses on the right to self-determination in Bolivia and Chile since the 1970s and its transformation into a right to a state to a right to autonomy, thanks to its claim by the Non-Aligned Movement and its appropriation by indigenous peoples.
+My research focuses on the right to self-determination in Bolivia and Chile and its transformation from a right to the State to a right to autonomy since the 1970s, thanks to its claim by the Non-Aligned Movement and its appropriation by indigenous peoples.
 For more details, see [research](research).

 I earned my [Ph.D](https://theses.hal.science/tel-04124332) in political science, major international relations, from